Three Questions on Modern Atheism: An Interview with John Milbank

 To my mind then, modernity is liberalism, liberalism is capitalism (‘political economy’) and capitalism is atheism and nihilism.
 Not to see this (or rather not to fully see this) is the critical deficit of Marxism.
 Again, Taylor is right: all critical resistance to modernity is ‘romantic’’ in character: it 1. allows that more freedom and material happiness is a partial good; 2. yearns also for elements of lost organic values and 3. realises that the anti-body, anti-festivity, anti-sex and doctrine of hell-linked disciplinary and over-organised character of Latin Christendom is ironically responsible for the Enlightenment mentality.

 I’m starting to think that this triple romanticism is more fundamental than left/right characterization, which after all is a kind of accidental result of the French Revolution.
-Both left and right, as André de Muralt argues are nominalist: either one favours a strong single centre of money or power or both (right) or the rights of the many singly or when totted up (left).
+Both left and right, as André de Muralt argues, are nominalist: either one favours a strong single center of money or power or both (right) or the rights of the many singly or when totted up (left).
 Both positions are also in the end atheist.

 We need instead a new kind of ‘romantic’ politics that is specifically religious, and often Christian, in thinking that one can only get distributive equality on the basis of agreed values and an elite transmission and guarding of those values.
 A more Carlylean and Ruskinian politics then—basically left yet with elements that are not really right so much as pre-modern and traditionalist.
 Strictly speaking the pre-modern predates right versus left.
-In Great Britain Phillip Blond is developing a crucially important new mode of ‘Red Toryism’—which might in my view equally be seen as a kind of ‘traditionalist socialism’.
+In Great Britain Phillip Blond is developing a crucially important new mode of ‘Red Toryism’—which might in my view equally be seen as a kind of ‘traditionalist socialism.’
 This is starting to be noticed in very significant public places and in effect marks the political translation of the paradox of ‘Radical Orthodoxy’ and the beginning of its entry upon the political stage.

-The hard thing now for critical thinkers to do is to think outside ‘leftism’.
+The hard thing now for critical thinkers to do is to think outside ‘leftism.’
 They have to see that if neo-liberalism and neo-conservatism have totally triumphed this is because the left in traditional mode is incapable of carrying out an adequate critique.
 In the end this is because it’s atheistic – one needs to be religious to recognize objective values and meanings as not just epiphenomenal.
 Today in Great Britain the left is more or less now defining itself as scientistic which actually permits an underwriting of a new mode of fascism and ‘racism’ as said above.

 ‘Left Christians’ now have much more to stress the Christian bit if they are truly going to be able to make a critical intervention.

 Atheism is bourgeois oppression.
 Atheism is the opium of the people—it claims to discover an ontology which precludes all hope.
 This is what someone like Žižek now openly says.
-We need now to celebrate instead the faithful legacy of peasants, learned, honourable and paternalist aristocrats, Christian warrior kings like Alfred the Great, yeomen farmers and scholars.
+We need now to celebrate instead the faithful legacy of peasants, learned, honorable and paternalist aristocrats, Christian warrior kings like Alfred the Great, yeomen farmers and scholars.
 Péguy is the man for the hour.
 William Cobbett also.
 Chesterton and Belloc likewise.

 TOJ: How might we understand the key intellectual shifts that both made possible and legitimated such changes in the organization of power that contributed to the rise of modern atheism?
 Moreover, in light of the common readings of atheism as essentially negative—as a sober desacralizing, disenchanting, and demythologizing movement—how should we understand the intellectual shifts of modern atheism in relation to Christian theology?
 Did atheism’s intellectual development come by way of a thorough rejection of theology, as common readings claim, or more primarily as the construction of an alternative theology?

 JM: Again, this is to ask absolutely the right question.
-Many authors like Michael Buckley have now shown that atheism was not ‘subtractive’.
+Many authors like Michael Buckley have now shown that atheism was not ‘subtractive.’
 In the face of a decadent late-Baroque theology it had positively to invent a self-sufficient naturalism.
 Or else new modes of theism were invented.
-Often indeed atheism has operated as a religion – of nature, of man, of race, of class destiny.
+Often indeed atheism has operated as a religion—of nature, of man, of race, of class destiny.
 Now it’s becoming the religion of science as such—democracy is supposed to produce an obedient seconding of the verdicts of science which are seen as answering all problems, even ethical ones.

 Charles Taylor has now extended ‘anti-subtraction’ theory into the social realm.
 The very idea of social and political order without religion is bizarre by all traditional lights.
-The invention of secular order is an extraordinary achievement, if highly questionable – because instead of faith it requires rational foundations which one can’t really have.
+The invention of secular order is an extraordinary achievement, if highly questionable—because instead of faith it requires rational foundations which one can’t really have.
 So practical atheism is more dogmatic than religion.

 I’d add to Taylor a bigger stress on the dubiousness of liberalism which is mainly political economy.
-As Pierre Manent argues, it ‘empties the soul’ – delivers negative freedom at the price of a loss of character.
+As Pierre Manent argues, it ‘empties the soul’—delivers negative freedom at the price of a loss of character.

 We’re now at a crossroads.
 Politics is shadow play.
 In reality economic and cultural liberalism go together and increase together.
 The left has won the cultural war and the right the economic one.
 But of course they are really both on the same side.